 Authors are expected to respond to the detection of errors in their published work by providing retractions, clarifications, corrections, or apologies, as appropriate, which will be published in a subsequent issue of the journal.

-Please click here to download a pdf file of these Strata instructions for authors.
+Please click to download a pdf file of the Strata instructions for authors.

 Last updated: 9 November 2019